Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/repo-actions.md

 sendAsEmailAction.execute(document);
 ```

-In Alfresco Content Services JavaScript the special root object `actions` are used to invoke an action.
+In Content Services JavaScript the special root object `actions` are used to invoke an action.

 We can also invoke actions from custom Java code: